ChristianChimi/Australian-HealthCare-Cancer/README.md

       - Use deep learning to predict mortality ratio basing on incidence for every age group.
       - The model is trained of dataframe of a specific cluster of cancers to improve accuracy, as the death ration can have huge variety.
       - The current year is given as input to capture the temporal improvements in cancer treatment and medical advancements over time, improving prediction accuracy.
+      -
+  - LSTM Prediction incidence for cluster 0 cancer.
+Purely dimostrative, it overfits easy, as i have limited data.
+Il would work better with quaterly data, for example.
   - ARIMA prediction of mortality and incidence for 5 future years